 By the time of the great depression, the Haight Ashbury district area had already peaked as automobiles opened up the suburbs.
-World War II brought a need for low cost housing and many of the large old homes were divided into apartments or boarding houses, and the neighborhood was deteriorating.
+World War II brought a need for low cost housing.
+Many of the large old homes were divided into apartments or boarding houses, and the neighborhood was deteriorating.
 By the 50’s, lack of maintenance and the exodus of the middle class left the Haight in rough shape with lots of vacant apartments…just the type of low cost rents that attracted struggling musicians.

 San Francisco already had a large arts community and a reputation for being a bit wild.
 The low cost rentals in the neiighborhood of the intersection of Haight Street and Ashbury Street intersection were a magnet for musicians.
 It was home for a number of important psychedelic rock performers and groups of the mid-1960s, including the Jefferson Airplane, The Grateful Dead and Janis Joplin, who all lived a short distance from the famous intersection.